julicheng/neighbourhood-map-react/README.md

 3. Navigate to where the repository has been cloned or downloaded.
 4. In a terminal, run `npm install` then `npm start`
 5. The browser will open the application in a new tab.

+## Running in Production Build

+The app also includes a service worker so that it can be used offline.
+To run in production build, run `npm run serve` rather than `npm start`.